Raicuparta/nomai-vr/README.md

 ## VR Controller Inputs

 Since most VR controllers have less buttons than a normal game controller, input mappings can't be one-to-one.
-So I had to change the way some of the controls work:

-* LB/L1 (usually mapped to left hand grip) will act as DPad-Up when piloting the ship (for auto-pilot);
-* RB/R1 (usually mapped to right hand grip) is used for interactions.
-Picking up tools in the toolbelt, picking up objects, talking with characters, interacting with objects, etc.

-On top of these changes, you also need SteamVR to do the mapping from VR controller to XBox controller inputs.
-I have included default mappings for Oculus, Index and Vive (but only tested Oculus).
+This led to some creative use of motion controls in order to reduce the number of required buttons.
+The game will control a lot different than it did originally, and there won't be any tutorials teaching you how to play with these controls.
+Important things:

+* Your headset might not have any default bindings, in which case you'll have to make your own through SteamVR;
+* Don't try to change the controller bindings in-game;
+* In SteamVR's settings you can see the default controls that I set up for the game;
+* You can interact with most stuff by aiming with the right-hand laser and pressing the "primary interaction" button;
+* Right hand grip can be used to grab tools from the toolbelt;
+* While holding a tool, press the "primary interacttion" button to use the tool and change modes;
+* Left hand grip is usually the same as the LB/L1 button on an XBox/PlayStation controller;
+* While piloting the ship, you can aim at and interact with stuff inside the ship;
+* Experiment with the controls.
+When in doubt, aim laser and interact.

 ## Installation